How Often Does Disability Spy on You? A Look at Social Media Surveillance

 Chances are that they might tune in

 Is your disability insurance company watching your social media?
-We really don’t know… but we can say that if you’ve sued them for compensation, there’s a good change that they might tune in once to your social media once and a while.
+We really don’t know … but we can say that if you’ve sued them for compensation, there’s a good chance that they might tune in to your social media once in a while.

 Social media is prevalent in our daily lives.
 Apps like Facebook, Tik Tok, Instagram and twitter have changed how people communicate individually as well as professionally.

 Surveillance is also the number one source of digital surveillance.
-Today an investigator does not need to drive around hoping to spot a claimant mowing the land or enjoying dinner.
-Instead, they can find information about disability claimant by scanning social network sites.
+Today, an investigator does not need to drive around hoping to spot a claimant mowing the land or enjoying dinner.
+Instead, they can find information about disability claimants by scanning social network sites.

 What is social media surveillance?